Rotation government: Ireland

 After the 2020 Irish general election a coalition of Fianna Fáil, Fine Gael and the Green Party was formed on 27 June 2020 on the basis of a rotation government.
 Micheál Martin of Fianna Fáil became Taoiseach with an agreement that Leo Varadkar of Fine Gael would serve as his deputy (Tánaiste) until December 2022, when he would become Taoiseach.
 The rotation took place on 17 December 2022, with Varadkar sworn in for his second non-consecutive term as Taoiseach, and Martin taking the role of Tánaiste.
+A similar coalition was agreed after the 2024 Irish general election between Fianna Fáil, Fine Gael and independent politicians, with Martin once again elected Taoiseach on 23 January 2025.
+Fine Gael party leader Simon Harris, who simultaneously became Tánaiste, would succeed Martin as Taoiseach in November 2027, according to the agreement.